 If you have been accused of a sexual offense, obtaining the services of an experienced criminal defense lawyer is essential.
 Prosecution for these types of crimes is often extremely aggressive in the United States, and those facing allegations can suffer serious consequences like loss of social standing and negative public opinion—even without conviction.
 California Penal Code 290 requires lifetime registration as a sex offender for certain offenses, making it impossible to escape a past accusation.
 It is sadly possible that someone can be falsely charged with sexual offenses even if there is no proof or evidence involved.

 Prosecutors who specialize in sex crime cases commonly pursue severe sanctions for these offenses.
 If convicted, the judge has a broad selection of punishments they could impose, including jail time, fines, probation or parole, and necessary treatment.
 Depending on the crime committed, the defendant might be obligated to register as a sexual offender potentially for life.
 Therefore it’s crucial to obtain a highly qualified and assertive Pomona sex crimes attorney rapidly.
-The Tabibnia Law Firm’s Pomona criminal defense team have had abundant experience handling sexual offense matters over many years.
+The Tabibnia Law Firm’s Pomona criminal defense lawyer has had abundant experience handling sexual offense matters over many years.

 What Is a Sex Crime

 The term “sex crime” describes a variety of offenses in the state of California.
 Rape, sexual assault, and prostitution are all forms of sex crimes.
-Pomona sex crimes attorneys often defend clients against misdemeanor and felony charges, including :
+Pomona sex crimes attorney often defend clients against misdemeanor and felony charges, including :

 - California Penal Code 288 – Lewd Acts with a Minor